eclipse-tractusx/traceability-foss/docs/security.md

 Sanitization is the inspection of an untrusted value, turning it into a value that’s safe to insert into the DOM.
 In many cases, sanitization doesn't change a value at all.
-Sanitization actually depends on context: a value that’s harmless in CSS can be potentially dangerous in a URL.
+Sanitization depends on context: a value that’s harmless in CSS can be potentially dangerous in a URL.

 Angular defines the following security contexts: